Tap30/maze/README.md

-# Maze
-Hello dear champion.
-I hope you find what you are looking for.
+# Happy Programmer's Day from Tapsi
+This Repository is designed to challenge your `git` skills a little.

+We hope you find your way through and gain the prize. :)

+* *Keep in mind that never use main branch*